RafaelReyesCarmona/Vcc/README.md

 Unfortunately it doesn't work on Logicgreen LGT8F328D.
 This because if ADMUX selecting reference voltage as VCC instead of internal reference then internal reference will be shut down.

 ## Installation ##
-This library need EMA.h library. https://github.com/RafaelReyesCarmona/EMA.
-Please, install it before.
+This library need EMA.h library (https://github.com/RafaelReyesCarmona/EMA) and ADC.h library (https://github.com/RafaelReyesCarmona/EMA).

 ## License ##